kunupat/aws-solution-architect-associate-certification-notes/README.md

 ## Elastic Transcoder
 - Media Transcoder web service in AWS cloud
-- Convert media files from one format to another format
+- Convert media files from one format to another format (specific to target device)
 - Pay based on number of minutes transcoded and the resolution at which it was trancoded

 ## API Gateway